 Mindfulness first began as a Buddhist practice to cultivate awareness, attention, and insight.
-Today it is used by clinicians to help treat PTSD, depression, anxiety, pain, insomnia, etc.
+Unfortunately today it is used as a go to treatment by clinicians to help many mental health conditions.

 Buddhist mindfulness was made to make us happier in life, but more importantly change our sense of self and perception of the world.
 Mindfulness is about the realisation of “emptiness” and liberation from all attachments.

 Mindfulness is conscious awareness of the present and it’s important that awareness is focused in the present, not whether it will be there in the future.
 Non-judgmental awareness is the key in finding peace and happiness.
 It free’s us from attachment, thus suffering the false realities of the past and future.
 Mindfulness is a form of concentration, and focuses on the breath, and what we are feeling.
 Whatever is brought to awareness whether it be the body, the breath, or the environment, we remain an observer.

 Meditation and mindfulness cultivate present awareness for different reasons.
 Meditation brings our awareness to the inner, and assists us in raising our higher state of presence awareness, whereas mindfulness brings our awareness to the physical.
 To keep it simple mindfulness brings awareness to the physical and meditation is mindfulness for the the inner connection to ourselves.